Nithya-Vasudevan/Eiffel-Tower-Prediction/README.md

 The process of building a Convolutional Neural Network

 Step 1:
       Convolution - It is the first layer to extract features from an input image.
-Convolution preserves the relationship between pixels by learning image features using small squares of input data
+Convolution preserves the relationship between pixels by learning image features using small squares of input data.
 Step 1(B): ReLU - ReLU stands for Rectified Linear Unit for a non-linear operation.
 The output is ƒ(x) = max(0,x).
-ReLU’s purpose is to introduce non-linearity in our ConvNet.
-Since, the real world data would want our ConvNet to learn would be non-negative linear values.
+ReLU’s purpose is to introduce non-linearity in the ConvNet.
+Since, the real world data would want the ConvNet to learn would be non-negative linear values.

 Step 2:
       Pooling - Pooling layers section would reduce the number of parameters when the images are too large.